Spine Surgeon in San Antonio | Frank Kuwamura, M.D.

 A leader and instructor in emerging technology and spine surgery, Dr. Kuwamura treats multiple conditions of the cervical, thoracic, and lumbar areas of the spine, including: fractures, spinal stenosis, arthritis, tumors, spinal deformities, sciatica, spinal infections, and much more.
 Dr. Kuwamura is fellowship trained in spine treatments from the Florida Neck and Back Institute and has been in practice for over 19 years and maintains his board certification through ongoing education and training.

 Beginning his career as an orthopedic surgeon, Dr. Kuwamura is a graduate of the Boston University School of Medicine and received a Master’s Degree in Microbiology.
 During his distinguished career, he also served at the National Naval Medical Center in Bethesda, Maryland.
 Dr. Kuwamura is a pioneer and product designer for leading medical technology and is on-site at MD Spine Care to provide one-on-one consultations and patient-centered care.
+He is Board Certified with the American Academy of Orthopedic Surgeons and Bexar County Medical Society.

 Office Hours